Technical Documents Translated Perfectly — Code, Diagrams & All

 Why token-based pricing is fairer: Token pricing directly reflects the work the AI performs.
 Documents with large code blocks, Mermaid diagrams, or technical identifiers have less translatable content — and cost proportionally less.
 You pay for linguistic reasoning, not for content the engine skips over.

-Rates are stored in Valkey and reflect current Bedrock pricing.
-The GET /translate/models endpoint returns input_rate_per_1m, output_rate_per_1m, and estimated_cost_per_pair for each agent — use these to build real-time cost estimates in your integration.
+Rates are stored in Aurora (translation_parameters) and cached in Valkey.
+The GET /translate/models endpoint returns input_rate_per_1m, output_rate_per_1m, speed_factor, and estimated_cost_per_pair for each agent — use these to build real-time cost estimates in your integration.

-Cost estimation before you commit: When you request a quote, the response includes estimated token counts and total cost based on document analysis.
-You see exactly what you'll pay before translation begins.
-A 30% service fee is added to the Bedrock cost — this funds the infrastructure and the mission.
+Cost estimation before you commit: When you request a quote, the response includes estimated token counts, processing duration, and total cost based on document analysis.
+You see exactly what you'll pay — broken down into Bedrock AI cost, infrastructure cost (duration-based), and service fee — before translation begins.
+The 30% service fee funds the infrastructure and the mission.

 Volume pricing is available for high-usage customers.
 Contact us for custom rates if you're translating more than 1,000 chunks per month.